Bligh Park FC

 Coaching

-Bligh Park Football Club provides an in-house skills sessions run voluntary by our experienced club coaches with no extra fees to our members.
+Bligh Park Football Club provides an in-house skills sessions run voluntarily by our experienced club coaches with no extra fees to our members.
 We also take advantage of specialist coaching resources for goalkeeping to provide in-depth skills and advice without charge to our members.

 When available Bligh Park Football Club also uses the resources of our associations and other organisations with higher levels of football coaching experience.
 We have a range of coaching aids that are also available to all our coaches on request.